How to Stop Leather Dye From Rubbing Off

 7. Use Paste Dye:

-You should always use paste dye instead of liquid dye as it will help in giving you better control over the application process, and also, you can seal the leather pores with it.
+You should always use paste dye instead of liquid dye as it will help give you better control over the application process, and you can seal the leather pores with it.
 This will help you to avoid any rubbing off or smudging of color.
+Additionally, paste dye is known to give a more even and consistent color compared to liquid dye.
+You can find paste dye in a wide variety of colors, making it easy to find the perfect shade for your leather.
+It’s also easier to mix colors to get a custom shade with paste dye.

 8. Use Pigment Sealer: